zukjimote/sp2015.11-731/hw4/README.md

+output2_a0.01_b0.3_g1.0_dep+sub+prev_next+end+uni.txt
+Five feature types:
+ - dep: dependency relation of the phrase's first word
+ - sub: subject of the phrase's first word (if any)
+ - prev_next: previous/next words of the phrase (separate features)
+ - end: last two alphabets of the target's first word X {POS tag, dependency relation, subject of the phrase's first word} (separate features)
+ - uni: nouns, verbs, adjectives in the sentence (separate features)

+Relative goodness of the feature types: dep > sub > uni > prev_next > end > pos (not included)

 There are three Python programs here (`-h` for usage):

  - `./rerank` a simple reranker that simply sorts candidate translations on log p(czech|english)